awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

          "Values"="Linux"
        } `
      -ScheduleExpression "cron(0 2 ? * SUN *)" `
+     -MaxConcurrency 10 `
+     -MaxError 5 `
      -ComplianceSeverity MEDIUM
    ```

 ------

    The following example targets instance IDs by specifying a wildcard value \(\*\)\.
-This enables Systems Manager to create an association on all instances in the current account and AWS Region\.
+This enables Systems Manager to create an association on *all* instances in the current account and AWS Region\.
+This association runs simultaneously on 10 instances maximum at any given time\.
+Also, this association stops running on more instances for a particular execution interval if the error count exceeds 5\.
+For compliance reporting, this association is assigned a severity level of Medium\.

 ------
 #### [ Linux ]

    ```
    aws ssm create-association \
      --association-name Update_SSM_Agent_Linux \
      --name "AWS-UpdateSSMAgent" \
      --targets "Key=instanceids,Values=*" \
      --compliance-severity "MEDIUM" \
-     --schedule "cron(0 2 ? * SUN *)"
+     --schedule "cron(0 2 ? * SUN *)" \
+     --max-errors "5" \
+     --max-concurrency "10"
    ```

 ------
 #### [ Windows ]

    ```
    aws ssm create-association ^
      --association-name Update_SSM_Agent_Linux ^
      --name "AWS-UpdateSSMAgent" ^
      --targets "Key=instanceids,Values=*" ^
      --compliance-severity "MEDIUM" ^
-     --schedule "cron(0 2 ? * SUN *)"
+     --schedule "cron(0 2 ? * SUN *)" ^
+     --max-errors "5" ^
+     --max-concurrency "10"
    ```

 ------